 This course is tailored for master students with quantitative and finance background.
-The goal of this course is to help students understand the valuation of a basic derivative - various options in financial markets, including European option, American option, barrier option, lookback option and etc. We will also research SSE 50 ETF Option and structured fund in China.
+The goal of this course is to help students understand the valuation of a basic derivative - various options in financial markets, including European option, American option, barrier option, lookback option and etc. We will also research SSE 50 ETF Option, structured fund and convertible bond in China.
 After the training, students are supposed to be capable of deriving analytical solutions for some basic options.
 They are also expected to grasp basic numerical tools for derivative pricing, such as: Monte-carlo method, finite difference method, and etc. More importantly, they should be comfortable researching or trading option-style assets newly emerged in Chinese financial market afterwards.

-Prerequisites: Solid mathematical/statistical skills; Interest in Chinese financial market;
+Prerequisites: Solid mathematical/statistical skills; Interest in China's financial market;